leon-thomm/ryvencore-qt/docs/getting_started.md

 session.design.set_flow_theme(name='Samuel 1l')
 ```

-Currently available flow themes are `Samuel 1d`, `Samuel 1l`, `Samuel 2d`, `Samuel 2l`, `Ueli`, `Blender`, `Simple`, `Toy` and `Tron`.
-And if that's not enough, you can configure the theme colors for those using a json config file, so you'll definitely be able to give your flows a look that fits in the application environment it's going to be a part of.
+There are a few different themes and you can configure the their colors using a json config file, so you'll definitely be able to give your flows a look that fits in the application environment it's going to be a part of.

-You can also change the performance mode to *fast* which results in some changes in rendering.
+You can also change the performance mode to *fast* which results in some less pretty simplifications in rendering.

 ``` python
 session.design.set_performance_mode('fast')